joaco18/collaborative_coding/maia_tutorial/Tutorial.md

     - <p style="color:#9e9898"> SOLUTION: kmeans = KMeans(n_clusters=self.n_components, random_state=self.seed).fit(self.x) <p>

 - ### Group 2:
-    - There is some missing content in the use of an atlas inside EM algorithm in the INTO mode during the expectation phase.
+    - There is some missing content in the use of the tissue_models as initialization method for EM algorithm.

     - Check the file [models/em.py](../models/em.py).
-In lines around 268 you will have to complete the expectation method of the class ExpectationMaximization.
+In lines around 144 you will have to complete the initialization of the posterior probabilities based on the tissue models initialization.

     - Using the atributes of the class ExpectationMaximization.
-You need to make the poseterior probabilities (weights in MISA lexicon) be equal to the posteriors multiplied by the atlas map probability weights.
-For the atlas weights, check the atributes of ExpectationMaximization.
+You need to make the poseterior probabilities (weights in MISA lexicon) the weights of each voxel comming from the tissue probability maps.
+For the tissue models, check the line above.

-    - <p style="color:#9e9898"> SOLUTION: self.posteriors = self.posteriors * self.atlas_map <p>
+    - <p style="color:#9e9898"> SOLUTION: self.posteriors = tissue_prob_maps <p>

 - ### Group 3:
     - There is some missing content in the use of an atlas inside EM algorithm in the AFTER mode during the expectation phase.